-The Athens University of Economics and Business provides both administrative and other services (catering, housing, library, sports, etc.) to cater its students as well as the administrative and teaching staff.
-More information on the organization and operation of the University's services can be found at the website (http://www.aueb.gr).
+The Athens University of Economics and Business staff provides a variety of services, including administrative, catering, housing, library, and sports facilities, to support both its students and the administrative and teaching staff.
+For more information on the organization and operation of these services, please visit the University's website: www.aueb.gr.